CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.5.md

         Share the summary with others who may have missed the meeting.

+   >**Note:** You may see the different output from the copilot chat window, please move to the next step.

 ## Try Out Yourself

 You can also try out your own scenarios and examples to analyse the functioning of Copilot.
 For this, ask the username of one of your colleagues and search his/her name on the search bar present on top of the screen.
 Chat with him/her and then, you can use the following example prompts or provide your own prompts to the Copilot: